 Lauren Smith-Donohoe was born and raised in the East Bay of the San Francisco Bay Area in California, where she lives now in East Oakland with her partner, Robbie, and their children on a small urban farm, affectionately nicknamed “Down To Earth Family Farm.”
-Robbie and Lauren’s three children, Persephone (2002) and Dubhlainn (2014), and Connolly (2017) are the inspiration for both Lauren’s writing and her commitment to social justice.
+Robbie and Lauren’s three children, Persephone (2002) and Dubhlainn (2014), and Connolly (2017) are the inspiration for both Lauren’s writing and her commitment to social justice and the disability justice movement.
 The Smith-Donohoes keep small goats and chickens, and dream of building a duck pond one day soon.

-Lauren is a writer, childbirth enthusiast and educator, gardener, lifelong student and practitioner of herbalism, medic, leftist, and a retired karaoke star.
+Lauren is a writer, childbirth enthusiast and educator, gardener, lifelong student and practitioner of herbalism, trained first responder, and a retired karaoke star.